-It’s believed that Milton got his ideas on what marriage should be like from his experiences at marriage to his first wife and his relationship to his childhood friend, Charles Diodati.
+It’s believed that Milton got his ideas on what marriage should be like from his experiences with marriage to his first wife and his relationship with his childhood friend, Charles Diodati.
 In 1642, Milton married Mary Powell, a woman about half his age.
 (He was in his 30s, she was around 17).
-Perhaps because they held different views on politics (Mary’s family were Royalists, meaning they supported the king) or maybe the age gap was just too much, whatever the reason, within a month of their marriage, Mary returned home to her parents’ house.
+Perhaps because they held different views on politics (Mary’s family were Royalists, meaning they supported the king) or maybe the age gap was just too much; whatever the reason, within a month of their marriage, Mary returned home to her parents’ house.
 Milton wanted to legally separate from his wife, but English law forbade the couple from divorce.
-This prompted him to write the divorce tracts and he continued to fight for divorce law reformation even after he and Powell reconciled.
+This prompted him to write the divorce tracts, and he continued to fight for divorce law reformation even after he and Powell reconciled.
 On the other hand, Milton treasured his friendship with his childhood friend, Charles Diodati.
-They met while they were schoolboys at St. Paul’s school, and kept in touch with each other beyond their college years.
+They met while they were schoolboys at St. Paul’s School and kept in touch with each other beyond their college years.
 Diodati was Milton’s intellectual counterpart.
 Milton would write letters to Diodati in Latin, and in response, Diodati wrote back in Greek.
 He composed elegies for Diodati, ‘[pouring] out his feelings of life, love and death.’
-Gregory Chaplin quotes passages from Diodati’s letters addressed to Milton while the later was on a trip to Italy: ‘I ache for your companionship…so that we might enjoy a feast of one another’s philosophical and cultured words.’
+Gregory Chaplin quotes passages from Diodati’s letters addressed to Milton while the latter was on a trip to Italy: ‘I ache for your companionship…so that we might enjoy a feast of one another’s philosophical and cultured words.’
 After Diodati’s sudden death, Milton composed a pastoral elegy, where he “stresses how Diodati’s companionship and especially his conversation, provided him with a refuge from the difficulties and cares of daily life… ‘what faithful companion will stay by my side as you always did when the cold was cruel and the frost thick on the ground…who now is to beguile my days with conversation and song?’”

 Inspired by Plato

 Does this mean that Milton believed the ideal relationship to be a friendship between two men?
-Chaplin claims that this is not the case, that Milton does draw a line between camaraderie and marriage, where the differences are the former is only ‘intellectual labor’ while the later consists of ‘intellectual exchange, relaxation and emotional comfort.’
+Chaplin claims that this is not the case, that Milton does draw a line between camaraderie and marriage, where the differences are the former is only ‘intellectual labor’ while the latter consists of ‘intellectual exchange, relaxation and emotional comfort.’
 Sounds like ingredients for a soulmate.

 John Milton.
 The Major Works, Ed.
 Stephen Orgel.
 Oxford University Press, 2003.